dvho/BabyCup/README.md

 #### Features
 - Pure code (no image files)
-- No frameworks/libraries
+- No frameworks/libraries (except for Webpack and Babel for your convenience)
 - Web Speech API integration
 - Fully operational button and dials on espresso machine
 _________________________

 #### Motivation
 I love coffee.
 I had a Frankensteinian epiphany wherein I wanted to conjure coffee's spirit and, voilà!, _Baby Cup_ was born.
-Once he was alive, haphazardly meandering through the pyramid of functions that dictate his arbitrary behavior, I was overtaken with a burning desire to talk to him.
+Once he was alive, haphazardly meandering through the pyramid of functions that dictate his unpredictable behavior, I was overtaken with a burning desire to talk to him.
 I wanted to have him listen to people and somehow relate to us.
-It was then that I integrated Web Speech API's speech recognition so we can all tell him about our day, read him the [*New York Daily News*](https://www.nydailynews.com/ ) (he usually breaks down crying) or a children's story (he tends to smile and laugh at those).
+It was then that I integrated Web Speech API speech recognition so we can all tell him about our day, read him the [*New York Daily News*](https://www.nydailynews.com/ ) (he usually breaks down crying) or a children's story (he tends to smile and laugh at those).
 _________________________

 #### Notes